 We can arrange repayment plans once the customer completes and returns a Personal Financial Statements (PFS) to us.
 Once received, we assess what amount is sustainable for your customer.
 Payment arrangement plans are reviewed after 6 months.

 Under the Debt Recovery Pre-Action Protocol (2017), a Letter Before Claim (LBC) must be sent to the debtor before Court action can commence which gives them a mandatory 30 days to respond.
 The LBC must include an information form, reply form and detailed income and expenditure form.
 The Pre-Action Protocol does not apply to commercial cases.

-We use the quicker and cheaper Claims Productions Centre to issue claims through the County Court.
-We are able to handle any of your defended matters up to and including a final hearing.
+We use the quicker Claims Productions Centre to issue claims through the County Court.
+We can handle any of your defended matters up to and including a final hearing.
 The work is supervised by Rachael Ward, our COLP lawyer (Compliance Officer for Legal Practice).

-Once Judgment is obtained and if no payment has been received there are a number of enforcement methods to be considered and a number of reports which we can obtain to help us identify which enforcement method is appropriate.
-We will advise you on a case by case basis given the circumstances of the matter.
+Once Judgment is obtained and if no payment has been received there are several enforcement methods to be considered and a number of reports which we can obtain to help us identify which enforcement method is appropriate.
+We will advise you on a case-by-case basis given the circumstances of the matter.

-If a debtor fails to pay following the entry of Judgment then there are a number of options to consider to enforce your Judgment :-
+If a debtor fails to pay following the entry of Judgment, then there are a number of options to consider enforcing your Judgment:-

 Legal Recoveries & Collections Ltd. can assist you with insolvency, the inability to repay a debt, and issues surrounding it.
 The actions we take include: